The Application Process

 Auditions and Open Days for our September 2015 intake will be announced soon.

-Our online application process will reopen in August 2014.
+Our online application process is now open.

 - We now have an online application process, this allows you to apply and manage your application and auditions online.
 Details of how to apply online here.